bbcmicrobit/micropython/docs/radio.rst

     Receive the next incoming message on the message queue.
 Returns ``None`` if there are no pending messages.
 Messages are returned as bytes.

+.. py:function:: receive_bytes_into(buffer)

+    Receive the next incoming message on the message queue.
+Copies the message into ``buffer``, trimming the end of the message if necessary.
+    Returns ``None`` if there are no pending messages, otherwise it returns the length of the message (which might be more than the length of the buffer).

 .. py:function:: send(message)

     Sends a message string.
 This is the equivalent of